nostrocket/buttr/README.md

 #BUTTR

-## Get a butter smooth UX by offloading all relay and event handling to web workers, leaving the main thread for rendering only.
+This project is R&D for offloading all relay and event handling to web workers, leaving the main thread for rendering only.

-This project is R&D stage.